Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

-Furthermore, the signal phase space region is constrained offline by selecting events with one muon and exactly three additional tracks.
-For the muon from the ``\muonic'' candidate, a selection is applied requiring $\abs{\eta}<2.4$ and that the muon be``soft''~\cite{Sirunyan:2018fpa}.
-The requirement on the \pt varies depending on the muon $\abs{\eta}$, and is $\pt>3.5\GeV$ for $\abs{\eta}<1.2$ and $\pt>2.5\GeV$ for $\abs{\eta}>1.2$, following the muon detector system reconstruction acceptance.
-The three tracks that form the ``\threeprong'' candidate~\cite{CMS:2018jrd} are assumed to be pions and are required to be within the tracker acceptance ($\abs{\eta}<2.5$), have a common vertex within 2.5\,mm of the primary vertex along the direction of the two beams, and be identified as charged hadrons by the particle-flow algorithm.
-The transverse momentum of the leading (\ie highest \pt) and two subleading pions must be greater than 0.5 and 0.3\GeV, respectively.
-The selected tracks are also required to pass the ``high-purity'' requirements of Ref.~\cite{CMS:2014pgm}.
-The \threeprong candidate is then required to be of opposite charge relative to the selected \muonic, and to have $\ptvis>2\GeV$, where \ptvis is the vector sum \pt of the three charged pions (the ``visible'' decay products of \threeprong).
-Additionally, the invariant mass of the three pion candidates \mvis is required to be between 0.2 and 1.5\GeV.
-The event selection defining the fiducial phase space in this paper is summarized in Table~\ref{tab:fiducialregion}.
-These selections identify 91 \gammagammatautau candidate events.
+Furthermore, the fiducial phase space region is constrained offline by selecting events with one muon and exactly three additional tracks.
+For the muon defining the ``\muonic'' candidate, a selection is applied requiring $\abs{\eta}<2.4$ and that the muon satisfies the ``soft'' identification criteria described in Ref.~\cite{Sirunyan:2018fpa}, with $\pt>3.5\GeV$ for $\abs{\eta}<1.2$ and $\pt>2.5\GeV$ for $\abs{\eta}>1.2$, following the acceptance of the muon detector system.
+The three tracks that form the ``\threeprong'' candidate~\cite{CMS:2018jrd} are assumed to be pions and are selected within the tracker acceptance ($\abs{\eta}<2.5$).
+Along the direction of the two beams, they are required to have a common vertex within 2.5\,mm relative to the vertex corresponding to the hardest scattering in the event~\cite{CMS-TDR-15-02}.
+In addition, they must be identified as charged hadrons by the particle-flow algorithm.
+The transverse momentum of the leading (\ie, the highest \pt) and two subleading pions must be greater than 0.5 and 0.3\GeV, respectively.
+The selected tracks are required to pass the ``high-purity'' requirements of Ref.~\cite{CMS:2014pgm}.
+The \threeprong candidate is then required to be of opposite charge relative to the selected \muonic, and to have $\ptvis>2\GeV$, where \ptvis is the vector sum \pt of the three charged pions (the ``visible'' decay products of the \threeprong candidate).
+Additionally, the invariant mass of the three pion candidates \mvis is required to be less than 1.5\GeV.
+With these selections we identify 91 \gammagammatautau candidate events.